-Black Friday is coming soon – here’s what to know
+Black Friday is coming soon – and deals have already dropped

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Black Friday 2022: When is it and what are the best deals to expect?
+When is Black Friday 2022 and what are the best deals to shop now?

 Welcome to your cheat sheet to this year’s shopping bonanza